SNAP/EBTLegal TopicsBecoming an Authorized Retailer

 4. Dairy products

-Note: “Staple foods” are food items intended for home preparation and consumption -- not prepared foods.
+Note: “Staple foods” are food items intended for home preparation and consumption -- not prepared, hot, or heated foods.
 Likewise, “staple foods” does not include accessory food items, such as coffee, tea, cocoa, carbonated and uncarbonated drinks, candy, condiments, and spices.
-Note: “Continually” means that, on any given day of operation, the food is offered for sale and normally on display in a public area.
-“Variety of foods” means different types of foods (for example, in the “vegetables or fruits” category: apples, cabbage, tomatoes, and squash).
-It does not refer to different brands or different packaging.
+Note: Continuous basis” means that, on any given day of operation, the food is offered for sale and normally on display in a public area.
+Stocking unit” means the package a product is usually sold in, such as a bunch, box, or bag.Perishable variety” means food that would spoil or significantly deteriorate within three weeks if stored at room temperature and includes fresh produce.

 For more information on eligibility, click here.